Expressive Higher-Order Link Prediction through Hypergraph Symmetry Breaking: A Characterization of GWL-1

 \subsection{A Limitation of GWL-1}

+Due to the equivalence of GWL-1 to viewing the hypergraph $\gH$ as a collection of rooted trees, we can show that the automorphism group of $\gH$ is a subgroup of the automorphism of this collection of rooted trees.
+This is stated in the following proposition: \begin{theorem} Let $h^L: [\gV]^1 \times \mathbb{Z}_2^{n \times 2^{n}} \rightarrow \mathbb{R}^d$ be the $L$-GWL-1 representation of nodes for hypergraph $\gH$ in Equation \ref{eq: simprepr}, then

+\end{theorem} By Proposition \ref{prop: aut-stab}, $Aut(\gH) \cong Stab(H)$.
+The subgroup relationship follows by definition of the symmetry group of a representation map given in Definition \ref{def: sym-repr} and the equivariance of $L$-GWL-1 due to Proposition \ref{prop: perm-equivar}.
+The last group isomorphism follows by the equivalence between $L$-GWL-1 and the universal cover of the star expansion bipartite graph $\gB_{\gV,\gE}$ up to $2L$-hops.

+Since there are more automorphisms over the GWL-1 view of the hypergraph, many false positive symmetries might exist.
+Consider the following example.
 For two neighborhood-regular hypergraphs $C_1$ and $C_2$, the red/blue colored universal covers $\tilde{B}_{C_1}, \tilde{B}_{C_2}$ of the star expansions of $C_1$ and $C_2$ are isomorphic, with the same GWL-1 values on all nodes.
 However, two neighborhood-regular hypergraphs of different order become distinguishable if a single hyperedge covering all the nodes of each neighborhood-regular hypergraph is added.
 Furthermore, deleting the original hyperedges, does not change the node isomorphism classes of each hypergraph.

 Referring to Figure \ref{fig: cycledist}, consider the hypergraph $\mathcal{C}= C_4^3 \sqcup C_5^3$, the hypergraph with two $3$-regular hypergraphs $C_4^3$ and $C_5^3$ acting as two connected components of $\mathcal{C}$.
 As shown in Figure \ref{fig: cycledist}, the node representations of the two hypergraphs are identical due to Theorem \ref{thm: gwlunivcover}.